One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Conclusions

 \section{Conclusions}

 We evaluated the effects that the quarantine and the restriction had on the core users of \subr{The\_Donald}.
-Differently from previous work, we assessed effects at the \textit{user level}, finding that the interventions produced multiple desired outcomes, including the reduction of user activity and toxicity, and the increase in the diversity of the subreddits in which users participated.
-However, both interventions also produced some undesired effects, as they led users to share less factual and more politically biased news.
-Our results also highlighted that the interventions that appear as overall more effective (i.e., that produce stronger effects) also cause more diverse user reactions.
+Differently from previous work, we assessed effects at the \textit{user level}, finding that the interventions produced some of the intended outcomes, including the reduction of user activity and toxicity, and the increase in the diversity of the subreddits in which users participated.
+However, both interventions also produced some unintended effects, as they led remaining users to proportionally share less factual and more politically biased news.
+Our results also highlighted that the interventions that appeared as overall more effective (i.e., that produced stronger effects) were also associated with more varied user reactions.
 We conclude that platform and community level effects are not always representative of the underlying behavior of individuals or smaller user groups.
-We discussed the practical and ethical implications of our findings, which motivate future research and experimentation on diversified and personalized content moderation.
+We discussed the practical and ethical implications of our findings, which hopefully motivate future research and experimentation on diversified and personalized content moderation.
 In addition, the existence of very diverse user reactions bears the question as to why such differences exist in the first place, and what are the characteristics that differentiate users who react differently.
-Providing answers to these questions represent promising directions for future work and experimentation.
+A limitation of our work is the focus on core users who were actively involved in a subreddit for a prolonged time (and who produced the most content), but which excludes users with less prominent participation levels (and the respective intervention effects on these).
+In addition, our data features matched samples of users in multiple intervention periods, which lends itself to more sophisticated analyses with mixed models.
+Focusing on these aspects represents a promising direction for future work and experimentation.